 Tablas & Panay: Day 1 Our tour begins at Manila airport this afternoon.
 From there we drive to Batangas Port and take an overnight ferry to Tablas Island in the Romblon island group, where we arrive the following morning.

 Tablas & Panay: Day 2 Today we will explore this little known island, where we will spend one night.
-During the daylight hours, we will explore the limited remaining forest patches in the Dubduban watershed where in particular we will be looking for the endemic Tablas Drongo (with its long deeply-forked tail) and Tablas Fantail.
-A number of other interesting subspecies occur including a distinct form of Yellowish Bulbul (which may in the future be split off as Tablas Bulbul) as well as endemic forms of Rufous-lored Kingfisher and Orange-bellied Flowerpecker.
+During the daylight hours, we will spend our time in the limited remaining forest patches in the Dubduban watershed where in particular we will be looking for the endemic Tablas Drongo (with its long deeply-forked tail) and Tablas Fantail.
+A number of other interesting subspecies occur including a distinct form of Yellowish Bulbul (which may in the future be split off as Tablas Bulbul) as well as endemic forms of Winchell’s (Rufous-lored) Kingfisher and Orange-bellied Flowerpecker.
 We will also put in a concerted effort to find the smart Dimorphic Dwarf Kingfisher which is fairly ‘seeable’ on this island.
-As dusk falls, we should be serenaded by the calls of the endemic Romblon Hawk-Owl, and hopefully we will have little trouble tracking down this smart owl.
+As dusk falls, we should be serenaded by the calls of the endemic Romblon Hawk-Owl, and hopefully, we will have little trouble tracking down this smart owl.
 Mantanani Scops Owl is also common here, and again, it should not take too long to fix one of these desired owls in our spotlight beam.

 Tablas & Panay: Day 3 After some final birding on Tablas, we will cross by ferry to Caticlan at the northern tip of the large island of Panay and transfer to Pandan for a two nights stay.

 Tablas & Panay: Day 4 Today we will head south from Pandan and then turn inland to explore a remote valley with relict areas of forest in search of the spectacular Walden’s Hornbill, which clings on in this area.
 We have a good chance of finding this rare and spectacular endemic.
-During the walk in to the site (it’s around a 3km walk) we will check the river crossings for the uncommon southern form of Indigo-banded Kingfisher which is frequently seen in the area, whilst in the forest, we will keep a keen ear and eye out for the rare White-throated Jungle-Flycatcher.
+During the walk in to the site (it’s around a 3km walk), we will check the river crossings for the uncommon southern form of Indigo-banded Kingfisher which is frequently seen in the area, whilst in the forest, we will keep a keen ear and eye out for the rare White-throated Jungle-Flycatcher.

-Tablas & Panay: Day 5 Today, we will make our way first by road, and then a fairly demanding five hour hike to the basic research station at Sibilaw, where we will stay for two nights.
+Tablas & Panay: Day 5 Today, we will make our way first by road, and then a fairly demanding five-hour hike to the basic research station at Sibilaw, where we will stay for two nights.
 Located in the centre of the northwest peninsula, the research station at Sibilaw gives access to some of the best remaining forest on Panay, and in particular it is the best site in the world to look for the rare but beautiful Negros Bleeding-heart which we have a reasonably good chance of finding.
 We will have time for some initial exploration this afternoon.

 Tablas & Panay: Day 6 Today we will spend the whole day exploring the forest around and below Sibilaw.
-Clearly our focus will be on the bleeding-heart, but a number of other Visayan endemics are also possible, and indeed it is a great site to find the stunning Yellow-faced Flameback and the subtle White-throated Jungle-flycatcher as well as the distinctive Visayan form of Stripe-breasted Rhabdornis.
-We also have a good chance of finding other Visayan endemics (in case we missed them on Negros) such as Visayan Tarictic Hornbill and, after dark, the delightful Negros Scops Owl.
+Clearly, our focus will be on the bleeding-heart, but a number of other Visayan endemics are also possible, and indeed it is a great site to find the stunning Yellow-faced Flameback and the subtle White-throated Jungle-flycatcher as well as the distinctive Visayan form of Stripe-breasted Rhabdornis.
+We also have a good chance of finding other Visayan endemics (in case we missed them on Negros) such as Visayan Hornbill and, after dark, the delightful Negros Scops Owl.
 We also have another chance to see other more widespread Philippine specialities such as Luzon Hawk-Owl, Philippine Frogmouth, Yellow-breasted Fruit-Dove, the increasingly rare Pink-bellied Imperial pigeon and the delightful Maroon-naped Sunbird; a fitting finale to our Philippine adventure!